-The McCowan Animal Behavior Laboratory is always looking to meet interested graduate, post doc, and undergraduate students and interns.
-Prospective students are evaluated based on their academic performance, their achievements, and their professional potential.
+The McCowan Animal Behavior Laboratory is always looking to meet interested graduate, postdoc, and undergraduate students and interns.
+Prospective students are evaluated based on their academic performance, achievements, and professional potential.

 It is encouraged that prospective graduate students have a clear understanding of their scientific and academic interests as they relate to the McCowan Lab’s Research Areas in managed or free-ranging species.
-Though it is not a requirement that prospective students have identified specific projects they are interested on focusing on during their studies, a defined academic interest will beneficial in idenifying placement.
+Though it is not a requirement that prospective students have identified specific projects they are interested on focusing on during their studies, a defined academic interest is beneficial in identifying placement.
 Many of the McCowan Lab’s graduate students are involved in planning collaborative research projects and gain the necessary experience to work in future collaboration on multiple organizational and governmental levels, both within and outside the US.
-Because of this, the McCowan Lab favors those who are self-motivated and posses sound knowledge of scientific methodologies, critical thinking skills, and high regard for cultural diversity.
+Because of this, the McCowan Lab favors those who are self-motivated and possess sound knowledge of scientific methodologies, critical thinking skills, and have high regard for diversity, equity and inclusion.

 Prospective graduate students are encouraged to meet with Dr. McCowan and current McCowan Lab members to discuss their scientific interests.
 Additionally, prospective graduate students should consult their interests and aptitude for one of the following Graduate Groups: